henry-anderson/Ronin/Thallen/EDL/overview.md

   </tr>
 </tbody>
 </table>

-We have far less warriors in need of their EDL weapons so the average rating here is very low and only one player actually qualified leaving Go Away the winner.
+We have far less warriors in need of their EDL weapons so the average rating here is very low and only one player qualified leaving Go Away the winner.
 Suppose Go Away already had her weapon.
 This would be a situation that could potential come down to a General vote.
 The Generals would vote to bypass the lifetime requirement for Maxemillian as he has the highest rating of the ineligible players.